cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 ```

 ::: tip
-If you are using go `v1.15` or earlier, you will need to change out of the current directory and run `go get` instead of `go install` and then switch back into the `cosmos-sdk` repository.
+If you are using go `v1.15` or earlier, you will need to change out of the `cosmos-sdk` directory, run `go get` instead of `go install`, and then change back into the `cosmos-sdk` repository.
 :::

 Set the required environment variables: